AtomicStryker/atomicstrykers-minecraft-mods/DynamicLights/resources/readme.txt

 To install:

 Dynamic Lights is now a FML coremod.
 That means drag and drop installation!
 Simply put the .jar found in /setup/coremods/ into your .minecraft/coremods/ folder!
+Minecraft 1.6.2 and later: Coremods now go into the /mods/ folder along with everything else!
+NOT the coremods folder.

 Out of the box support for Optifine!